Autism (ASD) & Hypersensitivity

 Induction through movement: Instead of forcing you into stillness (which can be stressful), I use movement.
 This allows for the physical "unloading" of sensory energy surplus.

 Sensation sub-modalities: We work on the physical structure of your perceptions.
-If a sensation is too strong, we modify its temperature, pressure, or vibration so that it becomes manageable.
+If a sensation is too strong, we modify its temperature, pressure or vibration so that it becomes manageable.

-Geneva inspiration: A "reset button" for your senses
+Geneva inspiration: a "reset button" for your senses

 My practice is inspired by clinical advances in Geneva regarding stress regulation.
 By using physical levers, we offer your nervous system a true "reset button."
 We don't ask your mind to "calm your senses"; we use somatic focusing techniques to directly soothe your body's response.